Indian Motorcycle Brands

 Escorts Group Logo

 One of the representatives of the Indian motorcycle industry was the Escorts Group.
-This conglomerate, focused on agricultural machinery and automobile manufacturing, had a forty-year history of involvement in the motorcycle industry.
+This conglomerate, focused on agricultural machinery and automobile manufacturing, had a history of involvement in the motorcycle industry for forty years.
 From the 1960s to the early 2000s, it had a division that produced Rajdoot motorcycles.
 The main product was a licensed Polish SHL M11 175 cc.
 In 1984, the company launched a line of Yamaha motorcycles, the first of which was the RX 100.
 But in 2005, the head office decided to close this line.

 Which bike company is Indian?